anath703/case-studies/README.md

 Every folder contains a stand-alone exercise.
 The types of exercises are described below and a table of contents is given.

 ## Types of Exercises
-* Question: This is a single question to be answered given some initial context and a data set.
+* Question: This is a single question to be answered.
+Context and data are provided.
-* Case Study:
+* Case Study: A full description of a scenario along with data and resolution.

-## Cases
+## Questions
 1. [Vaccination appointment availability](https://github.com/UVADS/case-studies/tree/main/vaccine-location)